JohnPerifanis/CryptPad-Plugin-Loading-Hardening-Advisory/README.md

 **Status:** Disputed / not assigned CVE by CISA
 **Related accepted CVE:** CVE-2025-51846
 **Researcher assessment:** Security-significant hardening concern with scope-changing impact potential
-**CISA position:** Technical findings not disputed, but no CVE assignment due to vendor threat model interpretation
+**CISA position:** Technical findings not disputed, but no CVE assignment due to vendor threat model interpretation | CISA also indicated during coordination that it would not dispute another CNA assigning the issue, should another CNA reach a different conclusion under its own scope and assessment criteria.

 ---